How Much Does a Skip Cost to Hire?

-- Skip hire costs
+- Average skip hire costs by size

 If you have a lot of waste to get rid of, you’re probably thinking about skip hire.
 It’s the most useful way of removing rubbish on a medium to large scale that won’t take you hundreds of trips to your local waste and recycling centre.
+But how much does a skip cost?

 What's On This Page?